Bigoni/Bigoni/README.md

 - 👋 Hi, I’m @Bigoni

-- I currently work for TikTok as a software engineer doing backend microservice stuff
+- I currently work for TikTok as a software engineer